 Toms stood on the shoulders of the Zappos model in that it isn’t a shoe company either.
 Toms is a NGO – a modern, practical, pragmatic and effective way for consumers to make a difference in the world.
 The value proposition is not anchored by the shoes that Toms manufactures in China, it is anchored in the ethos of One-For-One.

-The result is that brand loyalty, advocacy and sales have consistently risen for the brand because people don’t buy Toms, they buy into it.
+The result is brand loyalty, advocacy and sales have consistently risen for the brand because people don’t buy Toms, they buy into it.
 And Toms achieved this with the oldest, most unsexy bullets in the retail chamber – the Buy One Get One.
 They simply made a tiny, yet significant tweak, to make it Buy One Give One, and they created something altogether new.